ETurnz/Clogger/README.md

-This plugin syncs your collection log data to clogger.ca when you open your collection log.
-You must manually click through each tab to sync its data.
-It also tracks skills and new drops, so that you may see your account's progression over time.
+This plugin tracks your skilling gains, boss KCs, and drops, and syncs the data to clogger.ca.
+The goal of clogger is to be a place where you can easily track your character's progress over time to look back on.